 OTHER EXCELLENT RESOURCES:

-• FDRS (Fat Disorders Resource Society) - Dr. Karen Herbst has been one of the most important figures in the advancement of Lipedema, I highly recommend attending one of their annual conferences, the next one will be April 17-19, 2020 in Cleveland.
-2022 Update, April 22-24, 2022 is the next conference (in Cleveland OH again, and I’m honored to be one of the presenters this year).
+- FDRS (Fat Disorders Resource Society) - Dr. Karen Herbst has been one of the most important figures in the advancement of Lipedema, I highly recommend attending one of their annual conferences, the next one will be April 17-19, 2020 in Cleveland.
+2024 Update, April 19-21, 2024 is the next conference (in St. Louis, USA).

-• 2022 Update: The Standard of Care for Lipedema USA recently was published.
+- 2022 Update: The Standard of Care for Lipedema USA recently was published.
 Great info for you as a patient, and great to print and bring with you on dr. Apt.
+Or upload to your patient portal!

 No comments: